Whitepaper

 Executive summary

-Privatta is a peer-to-peer file transfer application that moves files directly between two machines, with no server, relay or third-party storage in the data path at any point.
-The desktop application is built on Electron with an embedded NestJS service; transport security and peer discovery are provided by libp2p.
+Privatta is a peer-to-peer file transfer application that moves files directly between two machines, with no server, relay or third-party storage ever in the data path.
+The desktop application is built on Electron with an embedded NestJS service; internet transfers run over WebRTC, introduced by a lightweight, open-source, stateless relay that relays only the connection handshake.

-This document describes the transport security model, peer identity scheme, access control architecture, audit mechanism, and the three network modes Privatta supports.
+This document describes the transport security model, the two-factor connection scheme for internet transfers, access control architecture, audit mechanism, license activation, software distribution and update policy, and the three network modes Privatta supports.
+It reflects release 1.1.0; the changelog records what each release changed.

 02